 What is her message to young translators and interpreters?

-Firstly, she suggests us find a professional mentor to whom we look up.
+Firstly, she suggests us to find a professional mentor.
 It is really important because he/she can motivate us in a way that can determine our career.
-Furthermore, it is also important to be volunteer translators and interpreters in civil organisations as we can not only gain experience but work for a good cause as well.
-Plus, if we ask for a feedback, it will foster our professional development.
+Furthermore, volunteering in civil organisations is also important because this way, we gain experience and work for a good cause at the same time.
+Plus, if we ask for feedback, it will boost our professional development.

-Patrícia emphasizes the need of self-education as during our years at university, we only got a basic knowledge.
-Therefore, we have to develop our skills and keep practicing beyond school.
+Patrícia emphasizes the need of self-education as during our university studies, we only learn the basics of translation and interpreting.
+We therefore have to develop our skills and keep practicing beyond school.

-She adds that even though she knows that comparing ourselves to others can take the learning process forward, we yet have to be aware of our competences before doing so.
-Otherwise, our self-image can be shifted in the wrong direction.
+She adds that comparing ourselves to others can take the learning process forward, but we have to be aware of our competences before doing so.
+Otherwise, our self-image can be pushed in the wrong direction.

-A realistic picture of ourselves is half success.
+A realistic self-image is half success

-We have to focus on our capabilities: what our strenghts are, what we have to improve and how can we do our best in a given situation.
-After that, we can face with challenges confidently.
+We have to focus on what our strengths are, what we have to improve and how we can do our best in a given situation.
+After that, we can face challenges confidently.
 It matters a lot – it is half success!

 Go for it!

-Made by:
+Made by

 Józsa Judit